socketsupply/components/docs/src/custom.md

 | `connected()` | Called every time the element is inserted into the DOM.
 Useful for running setup code, such as fetching resources or rendering.
 Generally, you should try to delay work until this time. |
 | `disconnected()` | Called every time the element is removed from the DOM.
 Useful for running clean up code. |
 | `updated(oldProps)` | Called after setProps() is called.
 This method is not called on the initial render. |

-## EVENTS
-Any method defined on your class that matches a dom method will be called when the event is fired.

 [0]:https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes
 [00]:https://caniuse.com/#search=domcontentloaded